zoonk/archived-zoonk/README.md

 - `STORAGE_ACCESS_KEY`: Your access key.
 - `STORAGE_BUCKET_URL`: The URL of your bucket. (i.e. `https://mybucketurl.r2.cloudflarestorage.com`).

+## Stripe

+We use Stripe for processing payments.
+If you want to enable subscriptions, you need to set the following environment variables on your server:

+- `STRIPE_API_KEY`: Your Stripe API key.
+- `STRIPE_WEBHOOK_SECRET`: Your Stripe webhook secret.

+Plus, you need to create a product for your subscription.
+We call this plan `flexible` and you can't customize plans at the moment.
+We fetch the price from the Stripe API, so make sure you add the `uneebee_flexible` [lookup key](https://stripe.com/docs/products-prices/manage-prices#lookup-keys) to your price.

+Stripe can only be enabled for `saas` and `marketplace` apps.
+Make sure to choose one of those options when you first run this app.

 ## Sponsors

 We don't have any sponsors yet.
 Add your name or brand here by [sponsoring our project](https://github.com/sponsors/wceolin).